slacgismo/grip-webpage/content/analytics.md

 *3. Model outputs:*

-●  Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS
+-Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS

-●  Line graph of solar proxy load input
+-Line graph of solar proxy load input

-●  Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation
+-Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation

-●  Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station
+-Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station

-#### **4. Anticipation Solar Disaggregation Utility Application**
+### **4. Anticipation Solar Disaggregation Utility Application**

 CSSS is the disaggregation of a time series of source signals from observations of their sum.
 CSSS gives utilities the ability to detect solar installations